digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 * ``SUB_NUMERIC : ∀ (α : nat) .
 'Numeric' α → 'Numeric' α → 'Numeric' α``

   Subtracts the second decimal from the first one.
-The scale of the inputs and the ouput is given by the type parameter `α`.
+The scale of the inputs and the output is given by the type parameter `α`.
 Throws an error if overflow.

 * ``MUL_NUMERIC : ∀ (α : nat) .
 'Numeric' α → 'Numeric' α → 'Numeric' α``